Employer-Specific Benefit Guide

 Secure the Matches First

-Ensure the 401(k) participant contributes at least 5% to lock in the 5% automatic and 2.5% matching employer contributions.
+Ensure the 401(k) participant contributes enough to lock in the full employer contribution and matching funds.

 Coordinate the Deferral Limits